soft-skills-engineering/website/_posts/2017-06-29-episode-66-nepotism-and-how-bad-can-a-junior-be.md

 Jamison and Dave talk about these questions:

 1. My cousin is a manager at my employer.
 How do I avoid nepotism?
-2. I'm like to become a developer.
+2. I'd like to become a developer.
 What are the minimum requirements for a junior developer?
 When will I be "good enough" to get a job as a junior dev?